Removal from the GE Money and other lender panels: Why they do it and how to get reinstated

 • Recurring delays in registering security on behalf of GE Money Delays or failure to register the GE Money charge may result in referral to external lawyers of GE Money to complete outstanding requirements.

-• What are our options if our reinstatement panel application with GE Money is refused?
+• Is the door firmly shut if my firm’s reinstatement panel application with GE Money is refused?

-• Does my practice need to apply annually to be reinstated on the GE Money conveyancing panel?
+• Does the COLP in my firm need to complete the reinstatement application to the GE Money panel ?

 Top Tip: The best way to avoid the hassle of seeking GE Money panel reinstatement is to ensure that your firm is not removed off of the GE Money conveyancing panel in the first place.